haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ### Docblock {#docblock}

 All out-of-the-box test cases contain description of a test flow at the beginning of a code.
-The description consists of the test steps and preconditions.
-Preconditions are the conditions to be performed before steps execution.
+The description consists of the test steps and preconditions. 先决条件 are the conditions to be performed before steps execution.
 Usage of docblock is a good practice for your new tests.
 See [Magento\Catalog\Test\TestCase\Product\UpdateSimpleProductEntityTest][] class as an example.

 ### `__prepare()` (optional) {#prepare-method}